akhil1010/PESU-cysec-rnd/myweeman/README.md

 Weeman will do the following steps:
 ------------------------------------

-1. Create fake html page.
+1. Create a fake html page.
-2. Wait for clients
+2. Wait for clients.
 3. Grab the data (POST).
-4. Try to login the client to the original page
+4. Try to login the client to the original page.

 Requirements:
 -------------